shashankgroovy/booktech/docs/project-setup.md

    ```

    #### Watch it bloom!
-   It's always nice to see monitoring page.
+   It's always nice to see monitoring.
 Flower makes a neat dashboard
    available at [http://localhost:5555](http://localhost:5555) by default.
-   Head over to the webpage, to see available workers and all the tasks in different states.
+   Head over to the webpage, to see available workers and all the tasks in
+   different states.

    ```
    celery -A booktech flower --loglevel=INFO